csjoblom/track-stopwatch/README.md

 Stopwatch written with React

 ## Instructions
-*Clone this repo
+* Clone this repo
-*open track-stopwatch.html in a browser
+* open track-stopwatch.html in a browser
 *  ???
 *  Profit

-Chris Sjoblom
+Created by Chris Sjoblom